European route E82

 European route E 82 is a road part of the International E-road network.
 It begins in Matosinhos, Portugal and ends in Tordesillas, Spain.

 The road follows: Matosinhos - Vila Real - Bragança - Zamora - Tordesillas.

 History

 In the older E-roads system, used before 1985, the E82 was entirely in Poland (then Polish People's Republic) and ran from Warsaw to Piotrków Trybunalski.
-During that time, E-roads in Poland did not had a national numbering, therefore it was signed as E82.
+During that time, E-roads in Poland did not have a national numbering, therefore it was signed as E82.